The party responsible for processing your data is

 If, despite our efforts to ensure that the data is correct and up to date, incorrect information is stored, we will correct this after being notified accordingly.

 In the event of complaints, it is possible to contact a data protection supervisory authority.
-The relevant supervisory authority is listed with the respective CARIAD company (Data Protection Officers).
+The relevant supervisory authority is listed with the respective CARIAD company (Contacts).

 6. Automated decision making